 This bowl of oats embodies what whole plant-based eating is all about for me: getting to eat something scrumptious, filling and delightfully sweet, that’s also incredibly good for you!
 No compromise either on health or taste – it’s a beautiful win-win situation leaving you feeling satisfied (physically and emotionally) and almost a bit smug!

-The recipe for this all came about while pondering what to prepare for breakfast for my boyfriend.
-As he’s vegetarian and sadly not (yet?) a fan of plant milk, he’ll usually go for muesli and (dairy) milk at my place.
-One particular Sunday afternoon I realized that we were out of dairy milk.
-He’s always been very accommodating to my plant-based way of eating, making sure there were oat puffs and rice milk at his place, before I started bringing my own breakfast along (it’s so easy to bring a smoothie or chia pudding the night before and leave it in the fridge.)
-While thinking about what I could make that we could enjoy together, coconut milk popped into my head as something more creamy than most plant milk.
-Combined with oats, mashed banana, cacao and peanut butter it creates such a wonderful and naturally sweet bowl of goodness.
+The recipe for this all came about while wondering what to prepare for breakfast when my boyfriend was over.
+As he’s vegetarian and sadly not (yet?) a fan of plant milk, he’ll usually go for muesli and dairy milk at my place.
+He’s always been very accommodating to my way of eating, e.g., making sure there is always rice milk at his place.
+So when we happened to be out of dairy milk, I started thinking about what we could enjoy together.
+Coconut milk (the thick kind, for cooking) popped into my head as a more creamy alternative to plant milk.
+Combined with oats, mashed banana, cacao and peanut butter it creates such a wonderful and naturally sweet breakfast bowl.

 Creamy Chocolate Peanut Butter Overnight Oats